Core Idea

 Definition

 Choreography is a decentralized approach to distributed workflow coordination where each service autonomously reacts to events without a central coordinator.
-Services communicate through event-driven mechanisms, with each service knowing when to execute operations based on predefined rules.
-Unlike Orchestration, choreography distributes decision-making across participating services.
+Unlike Orchestration, decision-making is distributed across participating services communicating through event-driven mechanisms.

 Key Characteristics